TL;DR:

 Why Use Them

 Real people gather here to ask and answer the questions that matter.
 For content ideation, this is unvarnished signal—what keeps people up at night, what baffles or excites them.
+These platforms are invaluable for generating article ideas and understanding genuine audience needs.

 Where They Fall Short